Guidelines for teacher and course evaluations

 Appellant Responsibilities:

-1. Appeal requests are to be directed to the attention of the Evaluation Scientist, Office of Assessment and Evaluation, MD Program by email (md.oae@utoronto.ca) and copied to the appellant’s Clinical Chief and Departmental Chair/Divisional Head, and the Course Director.
+1. Appeal requests are to be directed to the attention of the Director Program Evaluation, Medical Education (md.oae@utoronto.ca) and copied to the appellant’s Clinical Chief and Departmental Chair/Divisional Head, and the Course Director.

 2. Appeal requests must be submitted no more than one year after the release of the assessments in question.

-3. Notices of such requests are to provide a rationale for such request.
+3. Notices of such requests are to provide a rationale for such requests.

 Process & Reporting:

-1. Teacher assessment records are compiled by the Office of Assessment and Evaluation for review by an ad hoc three member Appeals Committee, which is chaired by a Senior Educator appointed by the Associate Dean, MD Program and includes both a faculty and student representative.
+1. The teacher assessment in question as well as all other relevant teacher assessment records are compiled by the Office of Assessment and Evaluation for review by an ad hoc four-member Appeals Committee, chaired by the Director of Program Evaluation, Medical Education and includes both faculty and student representatives.
 This committee convenes as required.

-3. If successful, the outcome of the appeal will include the elimination of the assessment in question.
+3. Teacher assessments are treated as a single unit (quantitative and qualitative).
+If successful, the outcome of the appeal will include the elimination of the assessment in question.

 4. All outcomes are considered final and are reported to the appellant and copied to the appellants’ respective Clinical Chief and Departmental Chair /Divisional Head as either supported or denied.